New Doulas to Nashville

 4. Join local birth groups (ICAN, BWI) and visit their monthly meetings.
 This helps network and broadens your ability to be a good resource.
 You not only know about what Nashville has to offer, but you have visited these places personally.

-7. Keep your day job.
-No doula in Nashville is solely supported by doula work.
+6. Keep your day job.
+Being a birth doula brings in only a hobby income.
+No doula in Nashville is solely supported by birth doula work.
 She has a flexible day job too or a husband that supports her financially.